mbensmida/sphinx-poc/docs/Manage-Documents.rst

 .. note:: A notification message will be sent to your email address which is set in :ref:`your profile <Edit-Your-Profile>`.
-			However, if your account :ref:`is suspended <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.ManagingUsers.DisablingUser>`, the function will stop working.
+			However, if your account :ref:`is suspended <ManagingUsers.DisablingUser>`, the function will stop working.

 .. _unwatch-doc: